clubedaentrega/api-lift/README.md

 	// Options for this module
 	minVersion: 1, // the min version to support
-	lastVersionIsDev: false, // whether the last version is development stage
+	lastVersionIsDev: false, // whether the last version is in development stage
 	onsuccess: function (response, req, body, action) {
 		// Called right before a request is answered with success
 		// `response` is the JSON object to send